pearlyzh/learning-notes/kubernetes/kubernetes.md

 - Changing the pod template
     - Changing the pod template is like replacing a cookie cutter with another one.
 It will only affect the cookies you cut out afterward and will have no effect on the ones you’ve already cut.
 #### Horizontally scaling pods
+- Declarative approach
+    - "I want to have x number of instances running."
+You’re not telling Kubernetes what or how to do it.
+You’re just specifying the desired state.